AntonSmatanik/notes-commander/README.md

 ## How is application functioning

-HTTP requests done by application are stored and displayed in a form of messages.
+Information about HTTP requests are stored and displayed in a form of alert messages.
+Green (2xx codes) and red (various type of errors).

 I decided to display messages on a left side, notes and form used for manipulation with note are located in the center of the screen and language selector on a right side.